-So you maybe wondering why guessing is so important in language learning.
+So you maybe are wondering why guessing is so important in language learning.
 Especially when your experience may well have been similar to mine.
 I recall in my schooling some of my teachers were quite dismissive about students guessing answers.
 Looking back I can now see why they may well have been mistaken in their attitude.

 Then there is the kind of guess which is based upon, what has been seen, surmised, understood or heard.
 This is the kind of guess that leads you to closer to the “right answer”.
 This kind of guessing my teachers should have been encouraging.
 In language learning this kind of guessing is essential.
-I will suggest that infants who are learning their first language resort to guessing.
+I will suggest that infants who are learning their first language resort to guessing continually.
 We just don’t recognise it as that, just maybe smile or laugh at their attempts to get things “right”.
 They don’t care if they get it wrong, they just move on knowing that they are closer to being “right”.

 Many adult language learners shy away from guessing because they could be wrong when they guess.
 And who wants to be wrong?
 Instead they consult their dictionary, or their grammar book or worse still don’t even try to sort things out, frozen by the possibility of being “wrong”.
 Only you will know where you stand, wherever you are just realise that there is a place for guessing and it can be most helpful.

 Guessing, in fact, is a higher order mental skill that needs to be developed by any language learner keen on making progress beyond what they are taught or learn from books and teachers.
 A study of language learners studying French some years ago found that the ones who were made to guess words from context (rather than study a word list) not only learned more words in less time, but they also retained the words longer.